 A: My name is Cara Wolff Meinke - I am a metalsmith and jewelry designer and I make all of my pieces by hand from high-quality metals and gemstones.
 Much of my jewelry is made from recycled/repurposed materials.
 I am a one-woman-show: maker of the things, photographer of the things, inventory and material manager, janitor, website editor, communications director, packaging creator, and so many more hats!
-Oh, and I am also the proud mother (and now homeschooler) of two young kiddos (Bridger and Rowan, 6 and 4).
+Oh, and I am also the proud mother of two young kiddos and the manager and host of two AirBnbs, oh my!

 A: Returns are accepted for a full refund within 30 days (by postmark).
 You are responsible for shipping fees and the item(s) must be in its original state.
 Returns are accepted within 90 days for store credit.

 If items are defective, I will accept returns for repair free of charge, as long as it is not due to normal wear and tear.
 In the latter case, I can repair for a fee that will be determined based on work involved.

 A: All orders are hand packaged with care using only recycled and repurposed packaging material.
 Your jewelry will arrive in sturdy, Kraft boxes with my custom stamping, accompanied by your packing slip that includes your order details for your records.
 While I do not offer specific "gift wrapping", know that my packaging is intentionally designed to look like a gift, complete with a ribbon and natural elements.